vikas-poddar-slalom/katacoda-scenarios/session-09-lab1-gitops-intro/step4.md

 In this example we are using a simple example of a webservice and change its configuration to use a different message.

 Replace YOURUSER in https://github.com/YOURUSER/flux-get-started/blob/master/workloads/podinfo-dep.yaml with your GitHub ID), open the URL in your browser, edit the file (using the pencil icon), add `--ui-message='Welcome to Flux'` to the container command and commit the file directly to master.
+Ensure your tabbing and spacing is correct; spacing is vital in YAML.

 Add the command to the list of commands as below
 ```